 The challenge that enrollment marketers face today is similar to the challenge that all marketing and sales professionals face today — and that is to put the customer (or in our case student) first.
 The expectation for the contemporary enrollment funnel is that it is fluid, that the path to enrolling in a program is friction-free and can be completed when, where, and how the user wants to complete it.

 Today’s enrollment managers are required to intelligently and efficiently design a variety of pathways in an assortment of formats that help nurture prospects along the applicant journey in a way that is highly-personalized, notably-fast, and ridiculously-helpful.
 Oh, and to do so with limited staff, less budget, and little-to-no time.

-But if enrollment managers had quicker access to blog posts, eCourses, training videos, and tactical resource guides the helped quickly, but meaningful, equip them with the insights and ideas they need to attract the right students to their programs, would we see a healthier and more sustainable student recruitment process?
-Would we see an increase in yield rates and retention rates if enrollment managers had better tools to attract the best-fit future-students from the beginning?
+But if enrollment managers had quicker access to blog posts, eCourses, training videos, and tactical resource guides with the insights and ideas they need to attract the right students to their programs, would we see a healthier and more sustainable student recruitment process?
+Would we see an increase in yield rates and retention rates if enrollment managers had better tools to attract the best-fit future students from the beginning?

 We believe so…do

 Generally speaking, enrollment marketing budgets are decreasing — or at the very least not increasing — and there is more pressure than ever before for enrollment teams to prove the return-on-investment of their student recruitment efforts.

 It’s no longer enough to show an increase in website traffic, or new inquiry generation, or increased application completion rates.
 More enrollment managers are being held accountable to bottom line results — today, the metrics that really matter are yield rates and butts in seats.